 These values are taught explicitly through Personal, Social, Health and Emotional (PSHE), Spiritual, Moral, Social & Cultural Education (SMSC) and Religious Education (RE).
 To find out more about what we mean by Spiritual, Moral, Social & Cultural Development, please click this link .
 We also teach British Values within our broad and balanced curriculum, ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.

 The school takes opportunities to actively promote British Values through our whole school systems and structures and through our daily assemblies/acts of collective worship.
 Details of our weekly themes can be found by clicking the link to our assembly themes:

 Actively promoting British Values also means challenging pupils, staff or parents/carers expressing opinions contrary to fundamental British Values, including ‘extremist’ views.

 At Greenfields, ‘British Values’ are reinforced regularly and in the following ways:

 Democracy – Democracy is an important value at our school.
 Each year begins with a democratic process where each class can nominate representatives for our School Council.
 Children are encouraged to see the link with the real world and to know about the main political parties and how Government works.
-In 2014, they were also able to consider democracy in light of the Scottish referendum and in 2015 links were made with the national election process.

 Once the School Council is established, they meet every half-term with an agreed agenda and, whilst they are supervised by an adult, they do have a nominated Chair and Vice-Chair in Year 6 who lead the meetings.
 The council put out an agenda for all classes to discuss prior to the meeting and each class representative then brings the views of the class back to the meeting.
 Minutes are displayed on the School Council Notice Board and shared in assembly time.